 Overview

-In order to lower costs and improve the functionality in a 4G/5G wireless network a centralization of many of the most expensive components of the wireless network is being proposed by the wireless community.
-This centralization is referred to as a Cloud (or Centralized) Radio Access Network or more commonly a C-RAN architecture.
+In order to lower the cost and improve the functionality in a 4G/5G wireless network a centralization of many of the most expensive components of the wireless network is being proposed by the wireless community.
+This centralization is referred to as a Cloud (or Centralized) Radio Access Network or more commonly as a C-RAN architecture.

-The C-RAN architecture lowers costs because it allows the expensive components of the wireless network to be shared by many antenna sites rather than having dedicated components at/for each antenna site.
-When one antenna site is busy a greater proportion of expensive resources may be dedicated to that site by reducing the proportion of expensive resources currently dedicated to less busy antenna sites.
-This can be done dynamically to adapt to the normal daily changes in traffic patterns within a metro area (or within a building if a pico-cell wireless architecture is being deployed).
-Likewise improved functionality becomes possible since a more central location can co-ordinate the Radio Frequency (RF) behavior of multiple antennas, not just those at a single site.
-For example this behavior permits multiple antenna sites to co-ordinate transmissions towards a distant user device for the purposes of either improved throughput and/or improved distance.
+The C-RAN architecture lowers the cost because it allows the expensive components of the wireless network to be shared by many antenna sites rather than having dedicated components at/for each antenna site.
+When an antenna site is busy a greater proportion of expensive resources may be dedicated to that site by reducing the proportion of expensive resources currently dedicated to less busy antenna sites.
+This can be done dynamically by adaptting to the normal daily changes in traffic patterns within a metro area (or within a building if a pico-cell wireless architecture is being deployed).
+Likewise, improved functionality becomes possible since a more central location can co-ordinate the Radio Frequency (RF) behavior of multiple antennas, not just those at a single site.
+For example, this behavior permits multiple antenna sites to co-ordinate transmissions towards a distant user device for the purposes of either improved throughput and/or improved distance.

-In order to achieve the goals of a C-RAN architecture a protocol must exist to separate the centrally located expensive parts of the wireless network and the cheaper distributed antenna sites.
-The nature of these protocols depend in large part on how the functional split is done between the cheaper and the more expensive wireless components.
-At one extreme almost all the expensive parts are located next to the antenna site (the current situation) while at the other extreme only very dumb/cheap components are left at the antenna site.
+In order to achieve the goals of a C-RAN architecture, a protocol must exist to separate centrally located expensive parts of the wireless network from the cheaper distributed antenna sites.
+The nature of this protocol depends in large part on how the functional split is done between the cheaper and the more expensive wireless components.
+At one extreme, almost all the expensive parts are located next to the antenna site (the current situation) while at the other extreme only very dumb/cheap components are left at the antenna site.

 The protocol used to effect this functional split must be carried between the C-RAN central control location and the sites of the antennas.
 This can be done over dedicated fibers with Wave Division Multiplexing (WDM), it can be done over a Time Domain Multiplexed (TDM) network, or it can be done over a packet switched network.
 It would be beneficial to carry this protocol over a packet switched Ethernet network due to the ubiquity and cost advantages of Ethernet in the Metro and as a distribution network within buildings.
-Regardless of the transport mechanism the network that separates the antenna sites and the C-RAN central control sites is referred to as the Fronthaul network when most of the expensive components are centrally located but is referred to as a Backhaul network when most of the expensive components are located near the antenna sites.
+Regardless of the transport mechanism, the network that separates the antenna sites and the C-RAN central control sites is referred to as the Fronthaul network when most of the expensive components are centrally located while the Backhaul network is the case when most of the expensive components are located near the antenna sites.
 Various intermediate options are also possible and expected with the next generation C-RAN architectures.

-Several protocols exist to enable this fronthaul split, the most important of which is the Common Public Radio Interface (CPRI).
-CPRI is an example of an extreme functional split in that it essentially carries a very low level encoded format which is predominantly just a stream of Inphase/Quadrature (I/Q) samples of the RF signal that the antenna should transmit, or has received.
+Several protocols exist to enable this fronthaul split and the most important one is the Common Public Radio Interface (CPRI).
+CPRI is an example of an extreme functional split which essentially carries a very low level encoded format that is predominantly just a stream of In-phase/Quadrature (I/Q) samples of the RF signal that the antenna should transmit or receive.
 CPRI is designed to be transported over an optical fiber pair at a variety of speeds and encoding formats.
-There are many strict requirements on the protocol such as an end to end delay of no more than 100us and a differencial delay of no more than +/- 8ns.
+There are many strict requirements on the protocol such as an end to end delay of no more than 100us and a differential delay of no more than +/- 8ns.